Beside the Mountain

 Thick white cashew cream in a blender container.

-Dairy free cashew cream: This is what the mixture will look like after 5-7 minutes of blending.
-I use a vitamix blender and always have great results, especially if I soaked the cashews for a couple hours.
+Dairy-free cashew cream: This is what the mixture will look like after 5-7 minutes of blending.
+I use a vitamix blender and always have great results, especially if I soak the cashews for a couple hours.

 A blue muffin tray with chocolate crust and cashew cream vegan cheese cake filling going on top.